 A Traditional Mexican Soup But Made With Chicken

-Posole is a Mexican dish that’s traditionally prepared with a less expensive cut of pork like the shoulder but can also be made with chicken or turkey.
-It is basically made the same way except you substitute chicken or pork.
+Posole is a Mexican diss traditionally prepared with a less expensive cut of pork like the shoulder but can also be made with chicken or turkey.
+It is made the same way, except you substitute chicken or pork.